AdamAugustinsky/opencode-inline.nvim/README.md

 Disable or change mappings by setting their keys to `false`/`nil` or replacing them with your preferred shortcuts.
 Add new presets by extending the `presets` table; each entry accepts `key`, `instruction`, optional `desc`, and optional `args` (extra CLI flags).

 ## Wrapper script details
-`scripts/opencode-stdin` accepts an instruction as the first argument and forwards everything else to `opencode run`.
+`scripts/opencode-stdin` accepts an instruction as the first argument and forwards everything else to `claude -p`.
 It reads the visual selection from stdin, detects the buffer filetype via `NVIM_FILETYPE`, and wraps the request in a deterministic system prompt.
-Set `OPCODE_STRIP_CODEBLOCK=0` to return the full textual response instead of stripping to the first fenced block.
+Set `CLAUDE_STRIP_CODEBLOCK=0` to return the full textual response instead of stripping to the first fenced block.

 ## Tips
 - Yank to a register before transforming if you want a manual diff.